dovvaakin/ModpackDebuggerKit/README.md

 # Modpack Debugger Kit

-The Modpack Debugger Kit is a Python application designed to help creators of modpacks easy find mods causing crashes along with various small other helpful features.
+The Modpack Debugger Kit is a Python application designed to help creators of modpacks easily find mods causing crashes along with various small other helpful features.

 ## Features